likhitkrishnanagineni/Student-Dropout-Risk-Predictor/README.md

 Key Features

-Data Preparation
+1. Data Preparation:
 The target variable dropout_risk is generated based on subject grades (G1, G2, G3), marking students with at least one grade below 10 as high risk.

-Feature Selection
+2. Feature Selection:
 Relevant features include grades (G1, G2, G3), studytime, failures, and absences.

-Data Preprocessing
+3. Data Preprocessing:
 Dummy encoding for categorical variables (if any).
 Feature standardization using StandardScaler.

-Model Training
+4. Model Training:
 A Random Forest Classifier is trained with 100 estimators.

-User Interaction
+5. User Interaction:
 A CLI-based user input system predicts dropout risk for custom student data.